 Attend a scheduled grants workshop.

-Discuss your project with a member of the ASPT Grants Staff.
+Discuss your proposed project with a member of the ASPT Grants Staff.

 3.Review the ASPT Grant Programs website, the 2020 Arizona Trails Plan, and the 2018-2022 SCORP (Arizona’s Outdoor Recreation Policy Plan).